johnentrieri/dnrb/README.md

 1. In the root directory of the repository, copy the **TEMPLATE.env** file to a new file named **.env**

-2. Go to [Download FFmpeg](https://ffmpeg.org/download.html) to download *ffmpeg* and *ffprobe* binaries for your Windows/Linux distribution and place the items within the */tools/* directory.
+2. Go to [Download FFmpeg](https://ffmpeg.org/download.html) to download *ffmpeg (full)* binaries for your Windows/Linux distribution and ensure the binaries are [added to the PATH environment variable](https://www.java.com/en/download/help/path.html).

 3. Create a Discord application from the [Discord Developer Portal](https://discord.com/developers/applications) and use Bot Settings option to Build-A-Bot.